-For our customers who’d like to integrate an animated character into their static content – such as e-learning lessons or marketing materials – we offer the ability to output your avatar’s “scenes” as transparent WebM video.
+For our customers who’d like to integrate an animated character into their static content – such as e-learning lessons or marketing materials – we offer the ability to output your avatar’s “scenes” as transparent WebM video or MP4.

 You can use these videos as-is on an HTML page (such as a lesson in your Learning Management System (LMS)).
 You can also convert them to be embedded in other programs (such as Microsoft PowerPoint) or to edit them with more advanced video software (such as Adobe Premiere).